KSP-KOS/KOS/doc/source/structures/misc/string.rst

-NOTE: All string comparisons for equality and ordering, all substring matches, all pattern matches, and all string searches, are currently case **in** sensive, meaning that for example the letter "A" and the letter "a" are indistinguishable.
+NOTE: All string comparisons for equality and ordering, all substring matches, all pattern matches, and all string searches, are currently case **in** sensitive, meaning that for example the letter "A" and the letter "a" are indistinguishable.
 There are future plans to add mechanisms that will let you choose case-sensitivity when you prefer.